(Scriptures quoted from New King James Version, unless noted otherwise; first published January, 2022)

 And what do we mean by the Kingdom of Heaven?
 Well, it’s a great multi-facted thing – beyond description or understanding.
 But God has given glimpses of it, such as in the description of the Heavenly City in the final two chapters of the Book of Revelation.
 Its beauty and splendor stretch far beyond human imagination or experience: the presence of God gives it light; the trees of healing are there, and all manner of delights, ecstasies, and things we can barely imagine right now.
 It is compared to ”a bride adorned for her husband.”
 (21:2)

 From God’s viewpoint, the Harlot, whose inhabitants are wrapped up in the spirit of Materialism, is a pitiful substitute for the the true Bride – those who love God and do what they can to follow Him.
 The world’s city system is but a feeble attempt by the forces of Darkness to mimic the reality which will exist one day on planet Earth.
-Being a sort of worldly utopia and by imitating Heavenly realities, the world’s cities have become an enticement against and substitute for what God has to offer in the future – which, for now, has to be believed by faith.
+Being a sort of worldly utopia and by imitating Heavenly realities, the world’s cities have become an enticement against and substitute for what God has to offer in the future.

 All though history, this Harlot has been drawing her captives away from God’s presence, enticing them through her Materialism.
 The cheap trinkets of this world are visible and easy to grab, but the true gold of God’s Kingdom is less visible to our earthly senses during the present Age; so we tend to neglect it.